hubecker/lvm-openstack-adapters/README.md

 ###Configure and Use
-Now you should see the OpenStack adapters in LVM.
+Now you should see the OpenStack adapters in SAP LVM.
 The configuration procedure is similar to other adapters:
   1.  navigate to Infrastructure->Virtualization Managers
   2.  select add
   3.  choose Openstack